-In an era that has challenged the public’s faith in government, the oversight and accountability work of the Enforcement Division plays a vital role in supporting the Ethics Commission’s core mission to help build trust in governmental institutions.
+In an era that has challenged the public’s faith in government, the oversight and accountability work of the Audit Division plays a vital role in supporting the Ethics Commission’s core mission to help build trust in city elections and in its governmental institutions.

 About the Role

 The Commission is seeking an Auditor with solid analytical and organizational skills, exceptional judgment, and a demonstrated commitment to accountable government to perform sensitive and detailed professional-level audit and other compliance review work as assigned.
 As one of three Auditors in the Division, the Auditor also will work as a member of a team to implement critical business process improvements addressed in findings and recommendations of the August 2020 Budget and Legislative Analyst Performance Audit of the Ethics Commission, including to reduce timeframes for completing audits while also ensuring the fairness, quality, and thoroughness of the Commission’s audit processes.
 This position reports to the Ethics Commission’s Audit and Compliance Review Manager.